InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/capacity-for-contributions.md

 * Contributors expect timely feedback on their contributions
 * Maintaining team are expected to deliver other work alongside reviewing contributions
 * Missing communication between contributors and maintainers on expectations/lead time for contributions to be reviewed/released
-* Tension in prioritising InnerSource contributions against other work
+* Tension in prioritizing InnerSource contributions against other work

 ## Solutions

 * Reviewing larger contributions is tracked in the team's ticketing system/bug tracker (e.g. Jira, GitHub issues)
-* Maintaing team is given time to review larger contributions in team capacity planning
+* Maintaining team is given time to review larger contributions in team capacity planning
-* Reviewing contributions is prioritised against other work (e.g. in sprint planning)
+* Reviewing contributions is prioritized against other work (e.g. in sprint planning)
 * Maintainers communicate their capacity for reviewing contributions, the priority of contributions, and an estimate of when a contribution will be reviewed/released
-* Maintaing team has a service level objective (SLO) (e.g. 2 working days) for contributions receiving initial feedback
+* Maintaining team has a service level objective (SLO) (e.g. 2 working days) for contributions receiving initial feedback

 ## Resulting Context